 As part of the United States' efforts to combat COVID-19 and consistent with Executive Orders 13771 and 13924, the Department of Health and Human Services (HHS) announced rescission of guidance and other informal issuances of the FDA regarding premarket review of LDT absent notice-and-comment rulemaking, stating that, absent notice-and-comment rulemaking, those seeking approval or clearance of, or an emergency use authorization, for an LDT may nonetheless voluntarily submit a premarket approval application, premarket notification or an Emergency Use Authorization request, respectively, but are not required to do so.
 However, laboratories opting to use LDTs without FDA premarket review or authorization would not be eligible for liability protection under the Public Readiness and Emergency Preparedness Act.
 While this action by HHS is expected to reduce the regulatory burden on clinical laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 that develop LDTs, it is unclear how this action as well as future legislation by federal and state governments and the FDA will impact the industry, including our business and that of our customers.
 Such HHS measure may compel the FDA to formalize earlier enforcement discretionary policies and informal guidance through notice-and-comment rulemaking and impose further restrictions on LDTs.
 HHS' rescission policy may change over time.
 Congress could also enact legislation restricting LDTs.
-Any restrictions on RUO products, whether by the FDA or Congress, could adversely affect demand for our products.
+Any restrictions on LDTs by the FDA, HHS, Congress or state regulatory authorities may decrease the demand for our products.
+The adoption of new restrictions on RUO products, whether by the FDA or Congress, could adversely affect demand for our products.
 Further, we could be required to obtain premarket clearance or approval before we can sell our products to certain customers.